Avaray/esp32-bme280-micropython-weather-station/README.md

 # How to run code from this repository

-1. Grab your ESP32 development board.
+1. Install [Micropython](https://micropython.org/download/ESP32_GENERIC/) on your ESP32 development board.
 2. Connect BME280 sensor to proper Pins.
 3. Upload all Python's `.py` files from this repository to your device (using [Thonny](https://thonny.org/) or [MPY-Jama](https://github.com/jczic/ESP32-MPY-Jama/releases)).
 4. Configure device ([read below](https://github.com/Avaray/esp32-bme280-micropython-weather-station?tab=readme-ov-file#configuring-device)).